JavierSanchez-Utges/LIGYSIS-custom/README.md

 ## Running LIGYSIS<sub>CUSTOM</sub>

-This is a command line programme, which can be executed like this:
+**LIGYSIS<sub>CUSTOM</sub>** can be run like this:

 ```sh
 python fragsys_custom.py IN/Q9UGL1_cif Q9UGL1 pdb
 ```

+The programme uses relative paths, so it is recommended to run it in the repository directory, where it can directly read from `./IN` and write output to `./OUT` (you need to create this second directory).

 The programme has three mandatory arguments:
 - `input_dir` is the input directory containing the set of structures to be analysed in either [PDB](https://www.wwpdb.org/documentation/file-format) (<i>.pdb</i>, <i>.ent</i>) or [mmCIF](https://pdb101.rcsb.org/learn/guide-to-understanding-pdb-data/beginner%E2%80%99s-guide-to-pdbx-mmcif) (<i>.cif</i>) formats.
 In this example:`IN/Q9UGL1_cif`.